Episode Transcript

 the way, it's not just the US we're doing the

-We're doing the entire world the favor.
+world a favor.
+We're doing the entire world the favor

-By getting rid of these guys and their ability to
+by getting rid of these guys and their ability to

-That's the mission here, and.
+strike global shipping.
+That's the mission here, and it will

-guys would launch one rocket, We'd hit the rocket launcher.
+would launch one rocket, We'd hit the rocket launcher.

 Speaker 2 (30:15):